 This is why Red Bull Rampage is the Super Bowl of mountain biking

 To put it quite simply, Red Bull Rampage challenges mountain bike athletes to make it down the steep rocky mountainside in one piece by riding a line of their choice.
-While it isn't a race, there is a start and finish line.
-Red Bull Rampage contenders and the two helpful shovel-wielders who'll help them get a number of days to link the two via building a creative and spectacular line as possible.
+While it isn't a race, there is a start line and a finish line.
+Red Bull Rampage contenders, and the two helpful shovel-wielders who'll help them, get a number of days to link the two via building as creative and spectacular a line as possible.

 44 min